-Our Smart Cities Belgium project was piloted by the city of Antwerp.
-We developed the platform for the City of Antwerp when IoT was still in its infancy.
+Our Smart Cities Belgium project was piloted by the city of Antwerp in 2016.
+We developed the platform for the City of Antwerp, in cooperation with Digipolis Antwerpen, when IoT was still in its infancy.
 Antwerp was already smart in different ways.
 The city utilizes sensors to measure the water quality, sensors that indicate when the public garbage bins are full or that indicate when somebody occupies a parking spot for too long.
 All of these sensors provide a richness of information.
 When those different sensors are capable of communicating, the possibilities become endless.
 By combining all this data on one platform, Sirus helped Antwerp become even smarter.

 Smart Cities Belgium wants to help cities combine their data on one structured platform.
-Antwerp set up a Generic IoT Platform (GIP) to combine data in real time so other applications can make use of this data.
+Sirus set up a Generic IoT Platform (GIP) to combine data, stemming from thousands of sensors and external sources, in real time so other applications can make use of this data.
 Thanks to this platform different objects can easily communicate.
 “Smart applications are often enclosed in silo’s”, indicates Gert De Tant, Chief Technology Officer and CEO at Sirus.

 “They often process data in their own specific way.
 A producer of smart cameras can utilize a unique protocol so these cameras cannot communicate with smart traffic lights of another producer.
 One producer can also use a totally different data format than another producer.
 That’s why we translate all data automatically to the uniform European format.
 We also offer this data through European standard interfaces”.